yata-project/yata-server/README.md

 # yata-server

+## AWS Config
+In the AWS credentials for your system, make a profile named "yata" to use for the server.

+## Setting Cognito config
+In the env folder, create a file named `CognitoConfig.json`.
+Take a peek at `SampleConfig.json` to see the values needed to identify the cognito pool to use.

 ## Getting JWT token
 The following domain takes you to the Hosted UI to log in and get a JWT token.
 ```